 Feel the magic of the Walt Disney World Resort in Florida

 When in Orlando, experiencing the magic of Walt Disney World Resort is basically a must.
 But which of the six Theme Parks and Water Parks to choose?
 “Magic Kingdom Park”, the Disney classic, is a definite: besides meeting Snow White et al. at Cinderella Castle, visitors can test the rollercoaster rides in Adventureland or Tomorrowland.
-To get the most out of a visit to the Walt Disney World Resort a Park Hopper pass is recommended.
+To get the most out of a visit to the Walt Disney World Resort a Park Hopper ticket is recommended.
 The Park Hopper ticket gives access to all four Theme Parks on one day.
 Disney’s Animal Kingdom Theme Park captivates visitors with an African wildlife safari and a Pandora-themed world inspired by the movie “AVATAR”.
 The latter is best visited after dark, when the bioluminescent rainforest comes to life.

 Blissful nature – kayaking through the Everglades